TIXU-RAMP/PAGE/README.md

 # 👏 TIXU

 ## ⚠️ Alert
-If u fork this credit Me like "Credits to fevber"
+- If u fork this credit Me like "Credits to fevber"
+- do not rebrand the website

+## 📝 credits
+- rammerhead: in proxys

 ## ⚡ Features